 Making your eyes the main feature of your face is kind of a good idea - they are the window to the soul after all!
-When it comes to making them pop, it's all about the shade and technique of the makeup you choose, as expertly applied slap is key to bringing out their gorgeous tones.
+When it comes to making them pop all over the shop, it's all about the shade and technique of the makeup you choose, as expertly applied slap is key to bringing out their gorgeous tones.
 Whether your blue eyes are turquoise, bright blue or even almost navy, follow our tips and you'll have poppin' peepers guaranteed.

 Blue eyed basics